opentok/opentok-archive-transcription-demo/README.md

 1. Configure OpenTok project:
     1. auto-upload archives to AWS S3
     2. archive monitoring callback URL in OpenTok project set to `/ot_callback` of this application.
-For example, if this application is hosted at `https://foo.com`, then the URL will be `https://foo.com/ot_callback`.
 2. When a new archive is created:
     1. OpenTok uploads the archive file to S3
     2. OpenTok posts a callback to this application via the URL configured for archive monitoring